gggeek/yet-another-waf-core/README.md

 - filtering request/response bodies other than Json
 - feature parity with Varnish or performance parity with HAProxy
 - using async requests to connect to upstream servers
+- implementing rate-limiting, caching with own code (we should allow usage of PSR compliant external code for that)

 ## Requirements:

 PHP 8.2 and up.

+A webserver to run it.

 Either `symfony/http-client` or `guzzlehttp/guzzle`.